wangxinyuanUESTC/learngit/readme.txt

-today is the first time leaning git!
+today is the first time leaning git! --wang